 For this one, I used as an inspiration a recipe by Once Upon a Chef, mainly because I never used Old Bay seasoning and I wanted to see how much of it I need to add.
 The rest is pretty much what I do, except for the type of mayonnaise, oil, and flour, of course.
 I also like to supplement with more veggies so added extra celeriac and carrots and replaced the scallions with red onion.
 My other salmon cakes have sweet potato and chives added, so that’s an option too.

 Be careful when you fry them, the almond flour does a great job but maybe not as good as breadcrumbs, so just handle them gently and they’ll do just fine.
 Another option I’d like to explore and an idea for you if you want to avoid the frying part, I think baking them will work too.
 Let me know if you do try this option.

 Where to buy Alaskan salmon

 Yesterday I went for a (rare) trip at Target and because I was out of dinner ideas, I looked for whatever I could find compliant in the store, and I was pleasantly surprised to find the Alaskan salmon, in the frozen section, by Simply Balanced.
 It’s so hard to find Alaskan salmon, so I think this will make me take the Target trip more often.
 Not much else to buy Plant Paradox compliant, but I found a big fat box of organic baby spinach and avocados, and this dinner idea came to life.
 Even my non-compliant husband loved everything.

-Salmon cakes are also good cold, so feel free to use them in yours or your kids’ lunchbox.
+Alaskan Salmon cakes are also good cold, so feel free to use them in your or your kids’ lunchbox.
 Lunchbox by Lunchbots.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.